We are going to soon carry out

 Remote Impact (see the

-, which is a ‘Sports over a Distance’ game that provides a full body contact
+first picture below), which is a ‘Sports over a Distance’ game that provides a full body contact

 experience between geographically distant players.
 The game encourages extreme